IAbaquita/IAbaquita/README.md

 - 👋 Hi, My name is Ishko Abaquita.
 - 👀 I’m interested in software development, web development, Discord bots and Cybersecurity...
-- 🌱 I’m currently learning CS50, Web development, Web security and Blockchain technology.
+- 🌱 I’m currently learning Web development, Web security and Blockchain technology.
-- 💞️ I’m looking to collaborate on web3 projects, web security projects, blockchain projects.
+- 💞️ I’m looking to collaborate on web3 projects, web security projects and  blockchain projects.
-- 📫 How to reach me ...
+- 📫 Reach me on Twitter: @IshkoAbaquita

 <!---
 IAbaquita/IAbaquita is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.